adopted-ember-addons/ember-data-factory-guy/README.md

      - so DRFSerializer and JSONSerializer users can not use this feature
    - you dont need to use json key as in: ```build('user').add({json: batMan})```
    - you can just add the payload directly as: ```build('user').add(batMan)```

 Usage:

- - when the sideloaded data is NOT related to payooad
 ```javascript
   let batMan = build('bat_man');
   let userPayload = build('user').add(batMan);